 With the right packaging and its specific protective properties, you can extend the shelf life of your products.
 Based on our mathematical shelf life simulation, we are able to make predictions regarding the shelf life of your products and also present you with options to optimize this.
 Our model-based simulation works on the basis of our extensive data sets on various quality-determining factors, which we have collated over the course of many years of research work in relation to food and packaging development.

 We will be happy to advise and support you with our model-based simulation for new developments, fault diagnosis or when optimizing your packaging systems and/or products.
 For the shelf life simulations, we take into account data from various processes, such as microbiological processes in the packaged product, changes to the intrinsic quality properties (e.g., appearance, taste) as well as specific material properties for the packaging in question.
-This enables us to provide you with informative analyses quickly and on a comprehensive scale so that you can find the optimum packaging both for technical articles, cosmetics and hygiene products as well as food.
+This enables us to provide you with informative analyses quickly and on a comprehensive scale so that you can find the optimum packaging both for technical articles, cosmetics and hygiene products as well as food and pet food.

 We can help you to make predictions regarding the shelf life of your products.